bekoons/DocuSec/README.md

 # 📄🔐 DocuSec

-**DocuSec** is a lightweight, modular proof-of-concept trust center designed to automate compliance mapping and evidence extraction from policy and procedural documentation.
+**DocuSec** is a portable, lightweight, modular proof-of-concept designed to automate compliance mapping and evidence extraction from policy and procedural documentation.
 It uses a Retrieval-Augmented Generation (RAG) pipeline to semantically analyze uploaded documents and map them to multiple security frameworks (e.g., ISO 27001, NIST 800-53, SOC 2).

+After analyzing policy documents, control language is mapped to the relevant policy statements and displayed in a table showing potential control coverage evidence.

 ---